Graduate Studies Blog

 Levelling up as a healthcare leader with the Nanyang EMBA

-Practical leadership and management skills are rarely taught in medical school.
-Dr Kang needed hands-on knowledge such as strategies, frameworks, and decision-making paradigms that could be immediately applied to his work.
-He also sought to hear firsthand leadership stories from those in similar positions.
+Dr Kang needed hands-on knowledge like strategies, frameworks, and decision-making paradigms that could be immediately applied to his work.
+He also sought to hear first-hand leadership stories from those in similar positions.

-Dr Kang’s desire to level up led him to the Executive MBA (EMBA) programme at Nanyang Business School, part of Singapore’s Nanyang Technological University, Singapore.
+His desire to upskill led Dr Kang to the Executive MBA (EMBA) programme at Nanyang Business School.
 The 13-month programme provided critical support as he took on the added responsibilities of his new leadership role.

-Coming into his own as Sengkang Polyclinic’s Clinic Director
+Coming into his own as a SingHealth Polyclinics leader

 Such questions were fundamental in guiding his development of SHP’s telemedicine programme.
-Dr Kang, who is also the Clinical Lead for Remote Care Workgroup in SHP, had planned to launch the programme progressively, clinic by clinic, over a period of one year or more.
+Dr Kang, who served as the Clinical Lead for Remote Care Workgroup in SHP from the year 2020 to 2021, had planned to launch the programme progressively, clinic by clinic, over a period of one year or more.
 By the end of February 2020, the need for a robust, long-term remote care programme was evident.
 The urgency of the pandemic forced him to reassess his timeline and develop the programme in just three months.

 He employed an iterative approach for the telemedicine programme, continuously improving the rollout according to the feedback from patients who went through video consultations.
-When the programme first began, the SHP doctors saw less than 50 patients a week via video consultation.
-Now, they serve approximately 200 patients a week, with the aim to increase this number to 1,000 patients per week in the coming one to two years.
+The programme has grown considerably since its launch, with the aim to triple the number of patients in the next two to three years.

 Driving change in healthcare doesn’t stop there

-According to Dr Kang, Singapore has a few challenges to reckon with.
+According to Dr Kang, Singapore has a few challenges to tackle.
 The first is the country’s ageing society.
 The two-child policy caused an abrupt change in population in Singapore, which means that today’s elders are dependent on a smaller base of taxpayers for income in their old age.
-Although this policy is now abolished, the country’s fertility rates are low, which signifies a growing ageing society in the future.
+Although this policy is now abolished, the country’s fertility rates remain low, which signifies a growing ageing society in the future.

 Additionally, because healthcare standards have improved, people are living longer – a phenomenon he terms as the “silver tsunami”.
 As the prevalence of chronic diseases increases among the general population, insurance premiums inch higher and higher.